 I had already been doing weight training while my kids did their round around the tartan track in Karachi.
 The cold morning in Tehran had confirmed that three months of conditioning with barbell complexes had worked wonders on the damaged legs.
 Armed with this new confidence I would now join them on the track.
 I won’t run at the same pace but as long as I could run one lap with them during their warm up rounds, I would be happy.
 Not much of a goal but given what I had done, first to my knees and then to my ankles, given where I had been just three months ago, completing that one lap seemed like a moon shot.

-It took a month.
+It took a month and a half.
 5 days a week throughout March.
 By April I could manage to hang to the outer fringes of the warm up group.
 It was a big day.
 As I progressed my pain centers began to shift.

 The pace was still slow and the work minimal.
 On good days I would be able to get in a few repeats of 100 meters on the curve with ample rest in between.
 On bad days I would be happy with one or two warm up rounds followed by a slightly faster lap around the field.
 On the days when the shins and the calves refused to cooperate I would go back to barbell complexes.
 On all days I would go home exhausted, change, eat and crash in zombie mode.

 The pain did bring good news with it.
 I was getting faster and fitter and with speed came a higher threshold for punishment.
 I had started moving from the back of the crowd in our warm up laps to the front.
-Even challenge Salwa in her weak moments when she was just about ready to wrap up her training runs.
+Even challenge Salwa in her weak moments when she was just about ready to wrap up her training runs after a full day of work.

 We headed into Ramadan and continued training 3 days a week while fasting.
 I picked up the biggest boost in speed and the biggest drop in weight.
 An extended family vacation put all training programs to rest post Eid.
 While I continued to drop a few hundred grams a day on the weight front, the break led to a significant slippage on the endurance side.